wenchonglai/aA_Homework/W5D4/W5D4-Study-Notes.md

   - a way to represent SQL data in other programming langugage
 - Allows us to:
   - represent models and their data
-    - an ApplicationRecord user class is a table
-    - an instance of that user class is a row
   - represent associations between data
   - validate models before they get persisted to the database
   - perform database operations (***CRUD (create-read-update-destroy)***) in OOP fashion